eyykn/l-i-b_project/README.txt

   This will download the dependencies listed in the package.json file.

-3. Go to your PostgreSQL client (pgAdmin) and create a databse titled "lookInnaBook" and copy-paste the contents of the "DDL.sql" file in the SQL folder into the query editor of the database.
+3. Go to your PostgreSQL client (pgAdmin) and create a databse titled "libDB" and copy-paste the contents of the "DDL.sql" file in the SQL folder into the query editor of the database.

     This will create the database the JS application uses.